sidjai/sidjai.github.io/projects.md

 ##matconv: A code converter from MatLab to R

 The time and headaches that come from migrating legacy code into a new language keeps many from transitioning to R. MatLab users have a different perspective since R and MatLab are very similar in scope and purpose.
-The connection is so close that many of the base functions can be transfered 1 to 1 to R with a few syntax quirks.
+The connection is so close that many of the base functions can be transferred 1 to 1 to R with a few syntax quirks.
 Beyond changing simple things like loop syntax, this program aims to migrate these base functions and even transfer the data structures to a given format.
 This can be found on github [here!](https://github.com/sidjai/matconv).

+##tf2statr: A utility to query Team Fortress 2 stats

+Finding and looking through logs is now an arduous process spanning multiple APIs and websites.
+This package attempts to consolidate this information by bringing the stats into R. This opens up the process to the power of R along with quick and easier sharing of these stats.
+It can be found as an R package on Github [here!](https://github.com/sidjai/tf2statr).

 ##Integrated Environmental, Health and Safety Index (IEHS)